 The shortlist for the 2011 Independent has just been announced, and The Sickness, by Alberto Barrera Tyszka, translated by Margaret Jull Costa, is one of the six novels selected.
-We have prepared an interview with Tyszka in which he discusses the novel, his work as a writer both of literature and for television, and his views on the political situation in Venezuela.
+We have prepared an interview with Tyszka in which he discusses the novel, his work as a writer both of literature and how do i spy on my boyfriends phone for television, and his views on the how to spy a cell phone political situation in Venezuela.

 Paul Engles: Congratulations on being shortlisted for the Independent Foreign Fiction Prize.
 Could tell us a little about The Sickness?

 Alberto Barrera Tyszka: I have always been interested in fragility, in pain.
 From this starting point, I connect myself with writing, with readers.
 Illness, in all its dimensions and possibilities, is an experience that exemplifies human misery very well.
 It is when we are at our most vulnerable, searching for answers we cannot find.
 Even more so in these times when there is such an authoritarian pressure to keep oneself healthy and so much blame attached to illness.
 The obsession with health seems to replace the obsession with death.
 The novel tells several stories to do with this phenomenon of illness, mostly within the context of a family, who try to maintain affection in these trying circumstances and to find hope.

 Paul Engles: One reviewer of The Sickness, a doctor by profession, wrote that he was so impressed that he thought you must be “one of us”, a doctor also.
 Have you ever worked in a hospital?